 If a student is reported to have been missing for more than 24 hours, University Police should be notified.
 If a Resident Assistant is notified initially, they will immediately notify their Hall Director.
 Once a student is reported to be missing, Residence Life will immediately notify the University of Wisconsin La Crosse Police, who will begin an investigation.
 University of Wisconsin La Crosse Police will be informed if the missing person is under 18 and not emancipated.
 If the missing student is under 18 and not emancipated, University of Wisconsin La Crosse Police will notify La Crosse Police Department, custodial parent(s) or guardian, and any additional contact person designated by the student, within 24 hours of the determination that the student is missing.
-If a student is over 18 or emancipated, University of Wisconsin La Crosse Police Department within 24 hours of the determination that the student is missing.
-If the La Crosse Police Department within 24 hours of the determination that the student is missing.
-If the La Crosse Police Department within 24 hours of the determination that the student is missing.
-If the La Crosse Police Department within 24 hours of the determination that the student is missing, there is no need for University of Wisconsin La Crosse Police to notify the La Crosse Police Department.
+If a student is over 18 or emancipated, University of Wisconsin La Crosse Police will notify the emergency contact, if any, and the La Crosse Police Department within 24 hours of the determination that the student is missing.